YangLiu1024/LearnAndShare/JS/basic/basic_knowledge.md

   - console.log("")
   - window.print() print current window
 4. a variable declared without value, will have default value <b>undefined</b>. if re-declared the variable, its value will be kept
-5. js comparison. note that when compare number and string, always convert string to number. empty text => 0, non-number text convert to NaN. when compare with NaN, always return false.
+5. js comparison. note that when compare number and string, always convert string to number. empty text => 0, non-number text convert to NaN. when compare with NaN, always return false. when compare two objects, always return false, because they are different object.
   - <b>==</b> equal value
   - <b>===</b> equal value and equal type
   - <b>!=</b> different value